Tools4everBV/HelloID-Conn-Prov-Target-Ultimo/README.md

 ## Introduction

-Ultimo is a flexible Enterprise Asset Management (EAM) Cloud platform with a SOAP-based web service to programmatically interact with its data.
+Ultimo is a flexible Enterprise Asset Management (EAM) Cloud platform with a REST-based web service to programmatically interact with its data.
-The HelloID target connector can create and update Ultimo-Accounts and grant permissions to Ultmio-Groups based on the connectors created in Ultimo.
+The HelloID target connector has the capability to create and update Ultimo accounts, as well as grant permissions to Ultimo groups, based on the connectors established within Ultimo.

-Note that this connector is based on a test environment provided by one of our customers At the moment of writing, the import connector isn't fully functional.
-The web service only returns a message and does not modify Ultimo.
-(This may cause, adjustments needed in the create and update scrip) So the code base is not fully tested.
+It is important to note that this connector has been developed using a test environment provided by one of our customers.
+At present, the import connector is not fully operational and the web service only returns a message without modifying Ultimo.
+As a result, adjustments may be required in the create and update scripts, and the code base has not undergone complete testing.
 ---